-- High carbohydrate foods like potato wafers and white bread can be a factor that contributes to the appearance of back acne according to research.
+- High carbohydrate and gluten rich foods like potato wafers and white bread can be a factor that contributes to the appearance of back acne according to research.
 In some cases, dairy products may be a trigger.

 - Contact with products like shampoos and conditioners that run down your back; or hair oil applied to hair (if you have long hair) can also cause back acne.

 - If you work out wearing a sports bra (women) and without a singlet or a shirt (men), direct skin contact with a dirty floor or previously used sweaty gym equipment can lead to acne.